 People also use the act of cleaning as an opportunity to calm themselves, to quieten the loudness of their minds.
 Some have even gone as far as to say that cleaning is a form of meditation for them.

-What really helps is to be good at cleaning your home efficiently and creating a cleaning system that keeps you calm, instead of having you frustrated when cleaning doesn’t go how you may have expected.
+cleaning your home efficiently and creating a cleaning system that keeps you calm, instead of having you frustrated when cleaning doesn’t go how you may have expected.

 Cleaning for mental health has become a very trending interest on social media, especially on TikTok and Instagram and we’re all for it!